Policies, Procedures & Statutory Documentation

 Statement of intent

-Horsforth School firmly believes in Opportunity and Achievement for all.
+Horsforth School priorities opportunity and achievement for all.
 This transcends across all our students, inclusive of their age, social background or any other characteristic.
 Pupil Premium progress, both academically and pastorally is a whole school priority for Horsforth School.
-No student should be disadvantaged in their pursuit of reaching their full potential and Horsforth school is committed to closing the achievement gap between those who access the Pupil Premium and those who do not.
+No student should be disadvantaged in the pursuit of reaching their full potential.

-In each year, Horsforth School offer targeted intervention to close the gap, including those who are high attainers.
+In each year, Horsforth School offer targeted academic and pastoral intervention to close the gap, including those who are high attainers.
 Research from the EEF suggests the gap widens with age; by implementing evidenced-informed strategies from year 7, we hope to mitigate this.
-By using the funds this way, Horsforth School will increase pupils’ confidence and resilience, encourage pupils to be more aspirational and benefit all students, including non-eligible pupils.
+By using the funds this way, Horsforth School will increase pupils’ confidence, resilience, and encourage pupils to have aspirations for success.

 • To ensure disadvantaged pupils are challenged in the work that they’re set